Updated 8/14/2025

 Bring the broth inside or out of the fridge.
 Skim off the fat layer at the top.
 I will leave it up to you as to keep it or not.
 I know people who do and use it when cooking.
 I don’t.
 If canning the stock, this would be a good time to heat it back up again.

 If freezing the stock, fill your containers 3/4 full to allow room for expansion.
-Label and place containers in freezer.
+Label and place containers in the freezer.
 You are done.

 If canning the stock, fill hot jars with hot stock, leaving one inch of headspace.
-Screw hot lids and rings on the jars and place into the pressure canner.
+Screw hot lids and rings on the jars and place them into the pressure canner.
 Fill the pressure canner with 2-3 inches of water and place the lid on the canner.
 Use the canner according to the instructions you have.
 My canner is old and basic.
-Bring the canner up to 10 pounds pressure.
-Process the pint jars for 20 minutes, quart jars for 25 minutes (as per Ball Blue Book of Preserving).
-Let cool and bring the pressure down in the canner.
-Take out of the canner and listen for pings.
-Let cool, label, and put away for the day you want truly homemade chicken noodle soup!
+Bring the canner up to 10 pounds of pressure.
+Process the pint jars for 20 minutes, quart jars for 25 minutes (as per

 My recipe makes me about 6-7 quarts of stock.
 I usually end up freezing some too.